Training

 directives aren't supported.
 For an open-source tool to resolve and merge these dependencies in a WSDL file, see this GitHub repo.

-From the left menu, under the APIs section, select APIs > + Add API.
+On the APIs page, select + Add API.

-In WSDL specification, enter the URL to your SOAP API, or select Select a file to select a local WSDL file.
+In WSDL specification, enter the URL to your SOAP API, or click Select a file to select a local WSDL file.

-Enter other API settings.
-You can set the values during creation or configure them later by going to the Settings tab.
+Enter other API settings, and then select Create.
+You can also configure these values later by going to the Settings tab.

-For more information about API settings, see Import and publish your first API tutorial.
+For more information about API settings, see Import and publish your first API.

-Operations can be called directly from the Azure portal, which provides a convenient way to view and test the operations of an API.
+You can call operations directly from the Azure portal.
+This method provides a convenient way to view and test the operations of an API.

 Select the API you created in the previous step.